mrderive/HelloTwitter/README.md

 ```
 You should now have `/usr/bin/urlencode`.

 Note: This package is probably overkill just to have the `urlencode` tool.
-You may instead just want to code your own bash function or copy it from a stackoverflow thread or something.
+You may instead just want to code your own Bash function or copy it from a stackoverflow thread or something.

 Clone or download `hellotwitter`.